 The College at Brockport is very proud to showcase works by our faculty authors.
-This Bookshelf features works published by the faculty and professionals (both current and former) of the School of Business Administration and Economics.
+This Bookshelf features works published by the faculty and professionals (both current and former) of the School of Business and Management.
 It also includes items that have contributions by our authors including films, books and chapters.

 Patrons of The College at Brockport may check these books out at Drake Memorial Library.
 Otherwise, please use your library's Interlibrary Loan program to request them from us.

 Edited by Alan Carsrud (College at Brockport former faculty member) and Malin Brännback.

 "This thought provoking book builds on existing research traditions that make small business, entrepreneurship and family business a resource rich arena for study.
 It steps back to ask fundamental questions that every researcher should consider prior to engaging in data collection.
 It focuses on topics that have traditionally frustrated researchers including experimental methods in small business research, scale development, control variables and language issues in cross cultural research.

 The distinguished authors also address subjects such as theory development and testing in entrepreneurship, as well as determining if progress in research has been made and how that can be measured.
 Critically, many of the chapters highlight ways in which research can be both practical yet theoretically important.

 Bringing together quantitative and qualitative techniques and taking an investigative approach almost totally ignored in entrepreneurship research, this unique volume will be of special interest to anyone studying small and family businesses or entrepreneurship and business."--Back cover

 Ilan Alon, Victoria Jones, and John R. McIntyre